trevorwattles/jwt-pizza-service/README.md

 ![Coverage badge](https://pizza-factory.cs329.click/api/badge/twattles/jwtpizzaservicecoverage)

 Backend service for making JWT pizzas.
 This service tracks users and franchises and orders pizzas.
-All order requests are passed to the JWT Pizza Factory where the pizzas are made
+All order requests are passed to the JWT Pizza Factory where the pizzas are made.

 JWTs are used for authentication objects.